kumu/docs/guides/computed-fields.md

 #### Concatenating text in comptued fields

 To create a new string (a piece of text) using computed fields, just type your expression inside a pair of double quotes.
-Include a value from another field using double curly brackets {% raw %} `{{}}` {% endraw %} with the field name inside.
+Include a value from another field using double curly brackets {% raw %} `{{}}` {% endraw %} with the field name inside, in all lowercase letters.

 For example, here's the expression for computed field that combines the elements label and type in a simple sentence.